History of metallurgy in the Urals: The 20th to the 21st centuries

 In 1908, the construction of the Porogi electrometallurgical plant for the production of ferroalloys, and one of the first hydroelectric power plants in Russia to provide the plant with electricity began.
 Until 1931, the plant was the only producer of ferroalloys in the country.

 In 1910, an industrial boom began, which continued until the First World War.
 From 1910 to 1913, the production of iron increased to 55.3 million poods (by 29.9%), finished metal products - up to 40.8 million poods (by 9.6%).
 But the share of the Ural factories in the all-Russian iron smelting fell to 21.6%.
 Commercial banks actively invested in the development of the metallurgy of the Urals.
 The most important role in the Urals was played by the Azov-Don Commercial Bank, Saint Petersburg International Commercial Bank, and Russo-Asiatic Bank.
 The volume of investments at the turn of the 20th century was estimated at 10.8 million rubles.
 Modernization and reconstruction of mountain districts continued.
-In 1911, a new blast furnace with a volume of 150 m³ and an open-hearth furnace with a capacity of 25 tons were launched at the Nizhniy Tagil plant; two Bessemer converters and two new blast furnaces were installed at the Nizhnesaldinsky plant.
+In 1911, a new blast furnace with a volume of 150 m^{3} and an open-hearth furnace with a capacity of 25 tons were launched at the Nizhniy Tagil plant; two Bessemer converters and two new blast furnaces were installed at the Nizhnesaldinsky plant.
 The Votkinsk plant was reconstructed for the production of steam locomotives and river vessels.
 The factories that produced weapons were reconstructed and switched over to the production of civilian products.
 Also in the pre-war years, the concentration of production at large factories increased: in 1914, out of 49 Ural plants, 16 had the productivity of more than 1 million poods of iron per year and produced 65% of the total volume, including 5 factories with a capacity of more than 2 million poods of iron per year.
 Nadezhdinsky, Nizhnesaldinsky, Zlatoustovsky, Chusovskoy, and Votkinsky produced 36.1% of the total volume.

 Copper smelters of the Urals at the beginning of the 20th century mastered pyrite smelting, which made it possible to process poor sulfur ores.
 In the pre-war years, the Nizhnekyshtymsky Copper Electrolytic Plant, the Karabashsky, and Kalatinsky plants were launched.
 Through syndicates formed, British companies owned 65.5% of the copper mined in the Urals.
 The gold-platinum mining industry underwent mechanization.
 The first Dutch dredges appeared in 1900 at the Neozhidany Mine on the Is River.
 By 1913, the number of dredges in the Urals reached 50, they ensured the extraction of 20% of gold and 50% of platinum.
 Until 1913, the average production of gold in the Urals was 550-650 poods per year, while the average production of platinum was 300-350 poods per year.